2013 Pocono IndyCar 400

-The 2013 Pocono IndyCar 400 fueled by Sunoco, the twentieth running of the event, was an IndyCar Series race held on July 7, 2013, at the Pocono Raceway in Long Pond, Pennsylvania.
-The race was the eleventh in the 2013 IndyCar Series season.
-The event made a return to the IndyCar schedule after a 23-year hiatus.
-Marco Andretti of Andretti Autosport won the pole position, while Chip Ganassi Racing driver Scott Dixon won the race.
+The 2013 Pocono IndyCar 400 Fueled by Sunoco was the 11th round of the 2013 IndyCar Series season.
+The race was held on July 7, 2013, in Long Pond, Pennsylvania at Pocono Raceway.
+The race was contested of 160 laps.
+Scott Dixon won the race.
+Charlie Kimball finished 2nd, and Dario Franchitti finished 3rd.
+Will Power and Josef Newgarden rounded out the top five, and Simon Pagenaud, Justin Wilson, Hélio Castroneves, Ed Carpenter, and Marco Andretti rounded out the top ten.

-Report

 Background

 Pocono Raceway held an IndyCar race from 1971–1989, though as a 500-mile race, with the event ending after Pocono owner Joseph Mattioli chose not to return, citing the rivalry between the USAC and CART as a factor.
 The final race at the track was won by Danny Sullivan.

 On October 1, 2012, IndyCar announced that the Pocono race will make a return for 2013.
 However, the race was shortened by 100 miles to 400, as a request by ABC to fit the time window.
 The race became a part of the IndyCar Triple Crown of Motorsport, in which if a driver wins the Indianapolis 500, the Pocono IndyCar 400, and the season-ending MAVTV 500, they will win $1 million.

 The first ten races of the 2013 season were split by Andretti Autosport and other teams, with Andretti drivers James Hinchcliffe winning three races and teammate Ryan Hunter-Reay winning two.
 The other five races were won by Takuma Sato (A. J. Foyt Enterprises), Tony Kanaan (KV Racing Technology), Mike Conway (Dale Coyne Racing), Simon Pagenaud (Sam Schmidt Motorsports) and Hélio Castroneves (Team Penske).